RealityHertz/Greenhouse-Project/Reports/Team2-LessonsLearned.md

 - Words of wisdom:
     - Do all your research.
 Have full confidence in what you are buying and know before hand how it is going to be programmed, what tools may be needed, how the connections will be not only theoretically but realistically.
 - New knowledge or skills:
-    - I learned more from this class then almost every other class I have taken.
+    - I learned more from this class than almost every other class I have taken.
 It bettered my skills in C, thought me how to truly make connections on a system without relying on soldered breadboards, as well as how to use Arduino IDE.

 ### Bryan Rhoton